-Standing Up For Your Rights To Recovery
+Standing Up For Your Right To Recovery

 Sometimes when you fall it is not easy to get back up.
 Whether it is on a city sidewalk, in a retail store, at a recreation centre, or on the property of a neighbour, when you trip or slip on an unexpected hazard and are badly hurt, you may need support to get better.
-Under the Occupiers' Liability Act in Nova Scotia, people and institutions have a responsibility to make sure the areas they control are reasonably safe.
+Under the Occupiers' Liability Act, people and institutions have a responsibility to make sure the areas they control are reasonably safe.
 If they fail to do this and it causes you to suffer an injury, you can take legal action.

 MacGillivray Injury and Insurance Law has been representing slip-and-fall accident victims across Atlantic Canada since 1994.
 When you require an advocate to fight for your rights during a slip-and-fall injury claim, you can trust us to meet your needs.

 SEVERE CONSEQUENCES OF SLIP-AND-FALL ACCIDENTS